 Signs That Feta Cheese Has Gone Bad

-Feta does get spoiled after freezing or storing, just like the other dairy products.
+Can feta cheese be spoiled and what are its spoiled signs?
+In reality, feta does get spoiled after freezing or storing, just like the other dairy products.
 Thus, detecting some of the signs below to toss your spoiled feta at the time can help to avoid health risks.

 Although the original smell of feta cheese is already defined as “unpleasant.”
 But you need to distinguish this!
 The natural feta smell is acidic, that’s true.
 But it is faint and can only smell when you are very close to it.